Uniform norm error estimate for rectangular finite element approximation of a 2D turning point problem: Estimates related to convection and reaction terms

-In this section, we aim to bound the convection and reaction portion of the bilinear form B(.,.) with its arguments parts of interpolation error $u-Iu$ and the discrete Green's function $G_{mn}.$ Finally, based on the estimates for the diffusion, convection, and reaction terms, we derive the main theorem of this article. \begin{theorem}{\cite{Zarin}} Assume that $Iu$ represents the bilinear interpolation of $u$ on the Shishkin-type mesh.
+In this section, we aim to bound the convection and reaction portion of the bilinear form B(.,.) with its arguments parts of interpolation error $u-Iu$ and the discrete Green's function $G_{mn}.$ For the convection term, while we get $\varepsilon$-independent estimate for $(x_m,y_n)\in \Omega_{c}\cup\Omega_{f,x}$, the convergence behavior differs.
+For $(x_m,y_n)\in \Omega_{c}$, we could not determine a specific order of convergence.
+For $(x_m,y_n)\in\Omega_{f,x}$, we obtained a convergence order of $N^{-1/2}$ up to a logarithmic factor.
+And for the reaction term, we got a convergence order of $N^{-1}$ up to a logarithmic factor when $(x_m,y_n)\in \Omega_{c}\cup\Omega_{f,x}$.
+We begin our section with the following auxiliary results. \begin{theorem}{\cite{Sun94}} Assume that $Iu$ represents the bilinear interpolation of $u$ on the Shishkin-type mesh.
 The interpolation error thus satisfies